 The fire alarm is an intermittent tone and a flashing strobe light.
 When the alarm sounds, students will immediately stand and form a single line leaving through the designated exit.
 Walk quickly and quietly out of the building.
 Do not stop for coats, books, or any other materials.
 The first students to the door will hold it open until all students have left the building.

 Tornado Alarms

-A tornado signal will be a continuous two tone sound via the intercom system.
+A tornado signal is a recorded message played through our speaker system.
 Students are to move quickly to the designated safe room.
 They will then sit on the floor and cover their heads.

 DRESS AND APPEARANCE